Online False Discovery Rate Control for LORD & SAFFRON Under Positive, Local Dependence: INTRODUCTION

 The remainder of this paper is organized as follows.
-Section \ref{sec:Notation} introduces relevant notation, summarizes LORD and SAFFRON, and presents existing results for FDR control.
+In Section \ref{sec:Notation}, we introduce relevant notation, summarize LORD and SAFFRON, and present existing results for FDR control.
+In the process, we introduce the CS assumption and show how it implicitly restricts p-value dependencies.
 Section \ref{sec:FDR-Control-our} contains our main result, and discusses variations on the required positive dependence and monotonicity conditions.
-Section \ref{sec:SIMPLIFIED-IMPLEMENTATIONS-OF} outlines convenient, special cases of the LORD and SAFFRON algorithms, as well as modified algorithms with fewer restrictions on how the hypotheses are ordered.
+Section \ref{sec:SIMPLIFIED-IMPLEMENTATIONS-OF} outlines convenient, special cases of the LORD and SAFFRON algorithms.
 Section \ref{sec:Simulations} illustrates our main result in a series of simulations.
 All proofs are contained in the supplementary materials.